scriptnull/docsv2/sources/ci/advancedOptions/machineImages.md

 ---

-## Changing the Machine image for a subscription
+## <a name="change-machine-image"></a>Changing the Machine image for a subscription

 To select a different Machine Image, go to the 'Settings' tab of your 'Subscription'.
 Click on 'Options' in the left sidebar and select the image you want from the dropdown under the 'Machine Images' section.
 Please note that this setting will affect all projects and builds in your Subscription.

 <img src="../../images/advancedOptions/machineImage.png"
 alt="Machine Image for a Subscription" style="width:1000px;"/>